imatary/App/README.md

 * the first part is the version number of the AT command API
 * the second part consists the firmware version on which the AT command API is based

+#### Version 1.0.10EF (end of internship)
+* a bug which prevents to handle received frames was solved
+* the firmware version (ATVR) was changed to 0xde10
+* the hardware version (ATHV) was changed to 0x0
+ * consequence: the module can be read by X-CTU Tool only with dresden elektronik add on (not included in GIT folder)
+* the UART baud rate works now correctly
+* the power level setting is now included
+* ATWR updates data only if it has been modified
+* several minor bugs are solved

 #### Version 0.4.10EF
 * AT and API mode are running now with state machine parser
 * timer to enter and leave AT mode are equal to XBee implementation